Welcome to Dana Cartwright's Home Page

 I am passionate about the English language, and have no small skill in its use.

-I develop software applications for the Macintosh, Windows, and Linux, and create websites and databases, using C, C++, Java, PHP, mySQL, HTML/CSS, Javascript, Linux, Apache, cPanel, and assembler.
+I develop software applications for the Macintosh, Windows, and Linux, and create websites and databases, using C, C++, Objective-C, Java, PHP, mySQL, HTML/CSS, Javascript, Linux, Apache, cPanel, and assembler.
 I have extensive experience in eCommerce and PCI compliance.
 Yes, I know regular expressions, mod_rewrite voodoo, and Google Maps.
-I have strong SEO skills.
 Overall, I have several decades of experience, both in private industry and in higher education (from 1983 to 1992 I was Director of Academic Computing Services at Syracuse University).

-I am the President of Designer Software LLC and Dobbytron Inc.
+I am the President of Designer Software LLC.

 Music is a personal matter, and like anyone else, I have my personal tastes.
 I prefer melody, rather than percussion, as the basis of music, for example.
 Here are some of my compositions.